IsaacAbrahamson/Band-Manager/README.md

 ---

-To install locally download project and dependencies
+To install locally, download project and dependencies
 ```
 npm install
 ```